-2.3.
-View corridors
+2.3 View corridors

-• The HIA contains few significant view corridors, except for the view from the western border of the HIA looking north west towards Randwick Racecourse with the Sydney CBD in the background.
+The HIA contains few significant view corridors, except for the view from the west border of the HIA looking northwest towards the Royal Randwick Racecourse with the Sydney CBD in the background.

-2.4.
-Building typology
+2.4 Building typology

-- The Arthur Street HIA has a diversity of building typologies with a predominance of 4 storey or larger apartments along Blenheim Street and High Street (see Map 5). - In contrast, Wansey Road and Arthur Street contain mainly low-rise buildings.
-Outside the HIA, the northern side of Arthur Street has a clear typology pattern of 1 storey terraces and townhouses.
-The southern side has no clear trend, with a variety of different building typologies. - All commercial buildings have similar typologies to the adjacent lots, with some being mixed use residential buildings. - Along Blenheim Street, most lots have a hardscape frontage with low or no fencing.
-The majority of spaces on lots are taken up by parking and driveways however some buildings provide landscaping within the front setback. - This typology is also common on High Street.
+- The Arthur Street HIA has a diversity of building typologies with a predominance of four storey or larger apartments along Blenheim Street and High Street (see Map 5). - In contrast, Wansey Road and Arthur Street contain mainly low-rise buildings.
+Outside the HIA, the north side of Arthur Street has a clear typology of one storey terraces and townhouses.
+The south side has no clear pattern, with a variety of different building typologies. - All commercial buildings have similar typologies to the adjacent lots, with some being mixed use residential buildings. - Along Blenheim Street, most lots have a hardscape frontage with low or no fencing.
+The majority of frontages are taken up by parking and driveways however some buildings provide landscaping within the front setback. - This typology is also common on High Street.
 Other lots on High Street have no frontage or a pedestrian entrance only. - Many lots on Wansey Road and Arthur Street have small private frontages with fences and a building setback that leaves space for a front yard. - Many lots on High Street have dual frontages on Blenheim Street or Arthur Lane.